-For example, California is requiring its utilities to obtain 44% of their electricity from renewable sources by 2024.
+For example, California is requiring its utilities to obtain 44% of its electricity from renewable sources by 2024.
 Plus, the state will require all new homes to be equipped with solar panels.
 SPWR’s strategic partnerships with roofing companies should help it leverage this opportunity.

 And recently, there’s been a sign that other governments controlled by Democrats could follow California’s lead.
 Montgomery County, Maryland is poised to propose that all new homes in the county have solar panels by 2022.
 There are 1 million people in the county.
 If the trend spreads, look for SPWR stock and many other solar stocks to really take off.

 Like JKS, Daqo New Energy is likely to benefit from the relative cheapness of solar energy in China.
 Also based in China, DQ sells polysilicon which is used in the construction of solar modules.
 Among DQ’s major customers are JKS and another Chinese solar powerhouse Longi Green Energy.